 This may be a bit more difficult than others, but not too bad with good weather and adequate preparation (boots, sun protection, and plenty of drinking water).
 We really enjoyed our visit, but it was November.
 Please take seasonal-appropriate cautions, and please do not attempt this one alone.
 Additionally, thunderstorms can be especially hazardous as you may be the highest point in an area and taking shelter under trees is no safer.

 El Malpais National Monument and the adjoining El Malpais National Conservation Area were established in 1987 to manage the Zuni-Bandera volcanic field and surrounding land.
-The Zuni-Bandera field lies within a volcanic region that extends from south-central Arizona to northeastern New Mexico. (http://www.nmnaturalhistory.org/sci_volcanoes.html) Nearby Mt.
+The Zuni-Bandera field lies within a volcanic region that extends from south-central Arizona to northeastern New Mexico.
+Nearby Mt.
 Taylor “represents the oldest local activity, 1.5 to 4 million years old."
 The lava flows in the Malpais “originate from eight major vents in the park and in the adjacent Zuni Mountains.”
-A very nice exhibit on the history of the flows can be found at the visitors’ center on Highway 53.
+A very nice exhibit on the history of the flows used to be at the now closed Information Center on Highway 53.
+We recommend a visit to the newer Visitor Center off Interstate 40, Exit 85.

 “The chronology of lava flows in the Zuni-Bandera volcanic field has been difficult to determine due to the composition of the lava flows.
 A summary of flow ages is given below.